FrosT2k5/Baseband-KG/Av/Binder Internals Notes.md

 ```

 - using the UAF we change the struct  page * to address of the wait queue we can then over write the struct pipe_buffer and  gain a powerful write primitive.
+(Need to be careful with spinlock of the struct wait_queue_head_t )

  - another potentially useful primitive will be to `flags |= PIPE_BUF_FLAG_CAN_MERGE`  which will allow use to write to read only files by essentially reviving the `dirtypipe` vulnerability.
 Read [this](https://github.com/veritas501/pipe-primitive)